 I suppose that being embarrassed is nothing to be embarrassed about.
 It is simply human nature, after all.
 Someone who isn’t even slightly taken aback by mentioning of that odd word must clearly not be as refined as the rest of us.
 Right?

 And the embarrassment doesn’t always go away once we get older.
 For a lot of people, their penis can be a source of anxiety, especially if they feel as if their privates don’t measure up.
-Of course, there are potential solutions like penile pumps, but the lingering feeling of inadequacy doesn’t always go away.
+Some people opt for Penis Enlargement Surgery when they can afford it to help boost their confidence and eliminate this anxiety, but it can be a bit much for people who don’t want surgery or can’t afford such things.
+For those, of course, there are potential solutions like penile pumps, but the lingering feeling of inadequacy doesn’t always go away.

 I sometimes wonder if this animalistic mentality might not be such a bad thing.
 Putting myself in the zebra’s position, I realize that I probably made him smug.